-The Executive Director, Assistant Director, Staff Assistant, classroom teachers, and other staff members are familiar with and prepared for all evacuation scenarios.
-Preparedness fire drills are practiced monthly, and tornado drills are practiced every three months.
+The Executive Director, Director, Assistant Director, Staff Assistant, classroom teachers, and other staff members are familiar with and prepared for all evacuation scenarios.
+Preparedness drills are practiced quarterly and include; tornado drills, fire drills, and lockdown drills.
 Other evacuation procedures are practiced on a yearly event with the collaboration of Huntsville Fire and UAH Police Departments.
 Teachers discuss these emergency procedures with children so they are prepared and less likely to get upset.